-If you have some money to invest and are willing to deal with a bit of complexity and risk, you can generate passive income with that will give you an outstanding return on investment.
+If you have some money to invest and are willing to deal with a bit of complexity and risk, you can invest that money to generate passive income that will give you an outstanding return on investment.

 These types of investments fall into two categories: (i) business that are run passively; and (ii) high cash flowing alternative assets.
 Most of these ideas are fairly unconventional, but can yield rates of return well in excess of 20%.
 You can see evidence for these types of returns in my article here.

 Most businesses cannot produce passive income because they require constant involvement of the owner.
 The typical mom and pop small business is going to have an owner operator who goes in everyday and actively runs the business.

 But there are some businesses that can be run “absentee,” which allows the owner to receive the profits from the business without having to run the day-to-day operations.